 When Do You Want To Go?

-Whatever else one might come to Spitzbergen for, one reason must surely be to see the mighty polar bear or hopefully even two or three!
+Whatever else one might come to Spitsbergen for, one reason must surely be to see the mighty polar bear or hopefully even two or three!
 So, from the moment we were onboard our ship for our Svalbard cruise we were constantly on the lookout for one of these incredible animals.
-With their vast stature and amazing pearly white coat, designed by nature to keep out the very worst of the freezing temperatures of the Arctic, and waterproof too, for when a dive upon some unsuspecting prey was made to ensure something for dinner, or indeed the odd swim when a change of scene might be considered an advantage.
+With their vast stature and amazing pearly white coat, designed by nature to keep out the very worst of the freezing temperatures of the Arctic, these majestic creatures are actually waterproof too!
+Great for when a dive upon some unsuspecting prey was made to ensure something for dinner, or indeed the odd swim.

 There was a certain rivalry between the watchers as to who might spot a bear first, forgetting that it was far more likely that an experienced member of the crew might well have keener eyes than us ‘landlubbers.’